lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/configuration.rst

     *Default*: null

-    List of patters (regular expressions).
+    List of patterns (regular expressions).

     A file path will be excluded (effectively ignored by the backfill) if it *matches* any pattern on that list.